-The joule rating is how much of a surge the surge protector can take without it melting.
+The joule rating is how much excess energy the surge protector can take without it melting.
 How big a joule rating you need depends on what you’re plugging into it.

-Outlet vs Receptacle
+Outlet vs. Receptacle

-A receptacle is the individual plug that you plug something into.
+A receptacle is an individual plug that you plug something into.
 An outlet will usually have two receptacles in it.

-Take a look at one of the wall outlets in the room you’re in right now.
+Look at one of the wall outlets in the room you’re in right now.
 You would plug your light into one receptacle and your phone charger into the other.

-When you’re shopping for a surge protector for your garage door opener, you’re looking for a single-receptacle surge protector.
+When shopping for a surge protector for your garage door opener, you’re looking for a single-receptacle surge protector.

-Can You Plug a Garage Door Opener Into a Surge Protector
+Can You Plug a Garage Door Opener Into a Surge Protector?

 Most garage door openers have at least some level of built-in surge protection.
 That leads to the obvious question of whether you can (or should) plug a garage door opener into a surge protector.